T of C

 (Return)

-2. 18 Blasts of the Nomad Flute (胡笳十八拍 Hujia Shibapai)
+2. Nomad Flute in 18 Sections (胡笳十八拍 Hujia Shibapai)

 30073.359 胡笳十八拍 tells the basic story then mentions various related poetic and musical texts.
 This title is more commonly associated with a Qing dynasty instrumental melody of this title.